You’re a nice guy.

-You need to take care of your health, your thoughts, your values, the words you speak and the actions you take, literally everything.
+You need to take care of your thoughts, the words you speak and the actions you take, literally everything.

 Consider this, instead:

-Let’s assume 50 people were sitting in a hall.
-Ask them if any one of them is the world, nobody will say yes.
+Let’s assume 50 people are sitting in a hall.
+If you ask them (one by one) who of them is the world, do you think anybody would say yes?

-Since the world is a community of many different individuals, no particular person can call himself ‘the world’, and yet everybody is in a sense.
+You see, the world is a community of many different individuals.
+No particular person can call himself ‘the world’, and yet everybody is (in their own sense) ‘the world’.

-When you work on yourself, you make this world more beautiful, more hopeful, more enriched, and end up making it better than you had found it.
+When you work on yourself, you can’t help but end up making it better than you had found it.

 - Can you love others if you don’t like even yourself?

-- How can you honestly help others prosper if you’re broke?
+- How can you honestly help others prosper if you’re living paycheck-to-paycheck?

-- You think you help others succeed while you’re still struggling to achieve success?
+- How can you help others succeed while you’re still struggling to achieve success?

 Avoiding Selfishness?
 Be Ready for Failure

-My father believed it was OK to put himself and his family last.
+My father believed it was okay to put himself and his family last.

 Selfishness was not his cup of tea and so he ‘sacrificed’ his life and potential success for others.

-The people he wanted me to give a ‘helping hand ‘ were the ones who had been making our lives miserable.
+The people he wanted me to give a ‘helping hand ‘ were the ones making our lives miserable.
 They were doing everything they could like, black magic, gossiping, backstabbing and what not.